 If you are unfamiliar with the stacks, be sure to talk to the circulation staff when you go in.
 They can explain the layout of the stacks and help you find particular books or call number ranges.

-For information on the Main Stacks, including maps and policies, and an faq, visit their website.
+For information on the Main Stacks, including maps and policies, and an faq:

 The call number for Early Childhood Education is 372.21.
 Browsing the SSHEL and Main Stacks in this range could help you find sources.

 The best way to get detailed secondary source information about some of your educators is to find articles written about them.
 These articles can give you an idea of what kinds of primary sources are available for your educators, and may also cite relevant secondary sources.